Search results for year end

 • Visa Costs

-Many startups hire people from abroad, and then pay for their visa costs when the employee moves over to the UK.
-Whilst this does seem like a normal business expense, there are some important
+Overview ๐Ÿ›ซ Many startups hire employees from abroad and cover their visa costs when they relocate to the UK.
+While this feels like a straightforward business expense, HMRC applies different rules

 • Intro to Armalytix